willhogan11/project-template/README.md

 ## References
 1. [Neo4J website](http://neo4j.com/), the website of the Neo4j database.
 2. [Election 2016 Database Source](http://irish-elections.storyful.com/).
-I used this database source to work with for my project, it came in CSV format
+I used this database source to work with for my project, it came in CSV format.
 3. [Notepad++ Tricks](http://a4apphack.com/featured/tricks-with-notepad).
 Found this very useful for parsing plain text and removing unwanted whitespaces etc, that would have remained after working with CSV file to create cypher code.
+4. [Elected Candidates](http://www.rte.ie/news/election-2016/parties/fianna-fail/).
+I used this link, to factor in all elected candidates into my project.